Trail Etiquette – How to Share the Trails

 Passing

-If you’re about to pass someone from behind, a simple “on your left” is often the best way to announce your presence.
+A simple “on your left” is often the best way to announce your presence if you’re about to pass someone from behind.
 The individuals being passed should step right to allow passing.

 Groups

-Trail etiquette is even more important when you’re hiking in a group.
+Trail etiquette is even more critical when you’re hiking in a group.
 Always hike single-file, never taking up more than half the trail space, and stay on the trail itself.

 Multi-Use Spaces/Off-Leash Areas

-With hikers, runners, cyclists and dogs all sharing the same space it is important to look out for one another.
+With hikers, runners, cyclists, and dogs sharing the same space, it is important to look out for one another.

 Cyclists